jakobzhao/geog458/labs/lab02/readme.md

 ## 4. Deliverable

-You are expected to walk through this instruction, execute python script in geosearch.ipynb to develop your own crawler to collect geo-tagged tweets, and additionally, visualize your harvested geo-tagged data using QGIS.
+You are expected to walk through this instruction, execute python script in `geosearch.ipynb` to develop your own crawler to collect geo-tagged tweets, and additionally, visualize your harvested geo-tagged data using QGIS.
 Then, you are asked to write a short narrative of your map analyzing the data you gathered in a markdown file.

-To submit your deliverable, please create a new github repository, and submit the url of the GitHub to the **Canvas Dropbox** of this practical exercise.
-The file structure of this github repository should look similar to below.
+To submit your deliverable, please create a new GitHub repository, and submit the URL of the GitHub to the **Canvas Dropbox** of this practical exercise.
+The file structure of this GitHub repository should look similar to below.

 ```powershell
 [your_repository]